andreasm23/sgp4-2.21/README.md

 myspg4.exe spg4.config
 ```

-You'll only have to parse one input argument (the name of the input config file), but you'll have to parse the contents of this file to retrieve the relevant information.
+You'll only have to parse one input argument (the name of the input configuration file), but you'll have to parse the contents of this file to retrieve the relevant information.

 **3: Use `stdin` combined with input arguments**.
 This is a more advanced method, where the TLE data is read from the `sdtin`, and the time span is defined through input arguments.
 A natural way to handle the output (which was saved in `orbit.dat` in previous options) is to write it to `stdout` (the screen).
 It is then possible to [redirect](https://medium.com/hacker-toolbelt/bash-shell-redirecting-standard-input-and-output-8c4713a22ea5) the output of `stdout` to a file, using the '>' operator: